-1 Glaciers are near the North or South Pole or are high in the mountains.
-2 There are some glaciers near the equator (look for the red line).
+1 Pole or are high in the mountains.
+2 equator (look for the red line).
 3 Africa is the only continent without any glaciers.
 4 Continental glaciers (also called ice sheets) are found in Alaska and Antarctica.
 5 There are three active glaciers in New England.
 6 More land area is covered by glaciers on the North American continent now than 20,000 years ago.